taijusanagi/2025-ai-blueprints/README.md

 ### Filecoin

 We used Filecoin to store cryptographic proofs of model updates and task metadata on-chain through a custom smart contract.
 Each participant’s model submission includes a hash stored on Filecoin, enabling verifiable and auditable federated learning.
 This aligns with the "Verifiable & Reproducible AI" challenge by ensuring provenance and reproducibility of each training round.
+Federated learning allows each node to keep its dataset private, making it suitable for real-world use cases like healthcare, where sensitive data must remain local while still contributing to a shared global model.

 ### Akave

 We used Akave for decentralized storage of TensorFlow model weights and schemas, supporting fast retrieval for real-time training and aggregation.
-This usage addresses the "Interoperable AI Data Pipelines" challenge by bridging decentralized storage with standard AI workflows.
-Our SDK uploads model updates to Akave and retrieves them efficiently during aggregation, ensuring low-latency hot storage for ongoing learning sessions.
+This addresses the "Interoperable AI Data Pipelines" challenge by bridging decentralized storage with standard AI workflows.
+Our SDK uploads model updates to Akave and retrieves them efficiently during aggregation, ensuring low-latency access to model data—ideal for live and distributed AI training environments.

 ### SDK